andrewstephens/gozip/README.md

 🚧 **Work in Progress** 🚧

 This tool is in early development.
 Features and functionality are being added incrementally as I learn more about the ZIP specification.
+It is absolutely not ready for production use unless you just want to read the contents of a zip file.

 ## Planned Features